Helen Zille

 Otta Helene Maree (née Zille /ˈzɪlə/; born 9 March 1951), known as Helen Zille, is a South African politician.
 She has served as the Chairperson of the Federal Council of the Democratic Alliance since 20 October 2019.
 From 2009 until 2019, she was the Premier of the Western Cape province for two five-year terms, and a member of the Western Cape Provincial Parliament.
 She served as Federal Leader of the Democratic Alliance from 2007 to 2015 and as Mayor of Cape Town from 2006 to 2009.

 Zille is a former journalist and anti-apartheid activist and was one of the journalists who exposed the cover-up around the death of Black Consciousness leader Steve Biko while working for the Rand Daily Mail in the late 1970s.
 She also worked with the Black Sash and other pro-democracy groups during the 1980s.
-In the political arena, Zille has served in all three tiers of government, as the Western Cape's education MEC (1999–2001), as a Member of Parliament (2004–2006), as Mayor of Cape Town (2006–2009), and as Premier of the Western Cape (2009–2019).

-Zille was selected as World Mayor of the Year in 2008.
-She was also chosen as Newsmaker of the Year 2006 by the National Press Club in July 2007.
 Zille speaks English, Afrikaans, Xhosa, and German.

 Following her departure from the premiership in May 2019, she joined the South African Institute of Race Relations as a senior policy fellow in July 2019, though she suspended her fellowship in October 2019.
 She started her own podcast, Tea with Helen, in August 2019.
-Zille declared her candidacy for Federal Council Chairperson of the DA in October 2019.
-She won the election.
+Zille has announced her intention to run for the mayoral ship of Johannesburg.